 A business charge card requires you to pay your entire bill each month.
 This type of card is ideal if you have a strong cash flow.
 If you pay on time, there is no interest.

-3. Gather the information you’ll need for your application
+3. Gather the business information you’ll need for your application

 An application for a business credit card will typically ask you for your business name (such as Acme LLC), Social Security number or employer identification number (EIN) for your business, your annual business revenue, the number of employees you have and your years in business.

-If you would prefer not to use your Social Security number but don’t have an EIN, you can apply for one for free through the IRS.
+If you would prefer not to use your Social Security number but don’t have an EIN, you can apply for an EIN for free through the IRS.

 4. Gather the personal information you may need